 After the wedding, is perhaps when the bulk of the work comes in.
 Before I even get to editing your pictures there’s a few other steps.
 Backup is something of a mantra I preach and that takes time.
 Cataloguing and organizing the photos is also a crucial but boring part of the process.

 Then there’s culling, editing, exporting, and delivery.
 Even then that’s not the end.
 Weddings I shot last year I’m still spending time on.
 Creating Albums, Blogs, Advertising & Maintaining a social presence all are an ongoing time expense.
-Again like with tools, there’s always a lot of smaller things that add up and take time.
+Again like with tools, there’s always a lot of smaller things that add up and take time making the cost of wedding photography so expensive.

 Craft & Experience